Biking Sussex Branch, Paulinskill Valley, and The Great Valley Rail Trail Loop

 This weekend’s adventure included the-rail-trail-less-traveled, a bald eagle, several friendly horses, and nearly being run down by a tractor.

-We last biked in this area in 2006 and since then, the Great Valley Rail trail has been added which allows for a loop with Sussex and Paulinskill Valley.
-So while we knew it was potentially a little rougher than the rail trails we normally do, we thought, “oh, let’s just go see.”
+Since we had last biked in this area in 2006, the Great Valley Rail Trail had been added which allows for a loop with Sussex and Paulinskill Valley.
+While we knew it was potentially a little rougher than the rail trails we normally do, we thought, “oh, let’s just go see.”

 And so it began.